close-dev-team/mobile-close-channel-sdk-android/README.md

 As it is a singleton instance, you can create and use it in any of your classes.

-Note: If you have any issues during running, please check our [Problems and Solutions](./doc/problems_and_solutions.md) about configuring close
+Note: If you have any issues during running, please check our [Problems and Solutions](./doc/problems_and_solutions.md#configuring-the-api-base-url) about configuring the api base url

 ## Step 3: Registering a user